relativitydev/relativity-trace-documentation/docs/user_documentation.md

 ============================

 Trace has a three-step process that all new documents go through.
-This status is tracked in the “Trace Document Status” field.
+This status is tracked in the `Trace Document Status` field.

 |             | **Step 1**                                                                      | **Step 2**                                    | **Step 3**                                                            |
 |-------------|---------------------------------------------------------------------------------|-----------------------------------------------|-----------------------------------------------------------------------|